harithadamm/harithadamm/README.md

 ### Hi there, I'm Harith !👋

-- 🌱 I'm a Data Analyst & BI Developer passionate about SQL, Python, and Power BI.
-Currently working on enterprise data warehousing projects and building dashboards for real-time insights.
+- 🌱 I'm a Data Analyst & BI Developer passionate about SQL, Python, and Power BI and Tableau Currently working on enterprise data warehousing projects and building dashboards for real-time insights.

 🚀 Some of my main projects: